Services for children with disability, autism or ADHD

 Accessibility

-These are questions about the practical side of using service providers.
-Here are some questions for you to think about:
+These are questions about the practical side of using services.
+For example:

 - Is there a waiting list?
 How long will it take to get an appointment?

 - Can you and your child get to the service easily?
-For example, is there a car park or public transport nearby?
+For example, is there public transport nearby?
+Is there car parking nearby?
+Are there ramps or lifts to the service?

 - Are telehealth appointments an option?